kul-optec/alpaqa/python/README.rst

 general nonlinear programming problems, which uses the first-order, matrix-free PANOC algorithm as an inner solver.
 The numerical algorithms themselves are implemented in C++ for optimal performance, and they are exposed as an easy-to-use Python package.
+An experimental MATLAB interface is available as well.

 The solvers in this library solve minimization problems of the following form: